 - D. Elementary combination classes shall not exceed the following maximums: - 1.
 Combination classes of two (2) grade levels with one (1) teacher shall not exceed thirty (30) students. - 2.
 For classes of more than two (2) grade levels and one (1) teacher, the maximum is twenty-three (23). - E. Special education class sizes shall be as determined by applicable state and federal laws and regulations.
 Special day classes whose limits are not determined by state or federal laws or regulations shall have a maximum of sixteen (16) students.
 In the event that the class size is exceeded by more than four (4) students, corrective action shall be limited to Sections a. and b. of K. l., below, unless mutually agreed to by the teacher and site administrator. - 1.
 The principal and teacher shall mutually agree as to whether a mainstreamed student will be counted for class size limit purposes.
 If agreement is not reached, then a panel consisting of the Superintendent or designee, a regular education teacher selected by the principal, and a special education teacher selected by the receiving teacher shall make the determination. - F. For the Severely Handicapped Class (DCH), one (1) additional paraprofessional shall be provided any time attendance in this program exceeds seven (7) students and only for the period this limit is exceeded.
-The District shall make every effort to ensure continuity by assigning individuals familiar with this program. - G. Speech therapist caseloads shall be limited to fifty-five (55).
-Resource specialist caseloads shall be limited to twenty-eight (28) students.
-Case load overages at all grade levels shall be paid at a rate of two dollars (\$2) per day per student, except students designated as "watch and consult."
+The District shall make every effort to ensure continuity by assigning individuals familiar with this program. - G. Speech therapist caseloads shall be limited to fifty-five (55), and their case load overages at all grade levels shall be paid at a rate of three dollars (\$3) per day per student, except students designated as "watch and consult."
+Resource specialist caseloads shall be limited to twenty-eight (28) students and their case load overages at all grade levels shall be paid at a rate of two dollars (\$2) per day per student, except students designated as "watch and consult."